laravel/docs/html.md

 <a name="attributes"></a>
 ##Setting Attributes

-You can set attributes to every element just by using an array
+You can set attributes to every element just by using an array in wich each key represents the name of the attribute.

-	echo Form::text('name', 'value', array('class'=>'my-class'));
+	echo Form::text('name', 'value',
+		array(
+			'class'=>'my-class',
+			'id' => 'my-awesome-text-field',
+			'placeholder'=>'Your name goes here'
+		)
+	);